 Deciding to travel the backroads on the way home, was a fun way to explore the area with the Ford Ranger Lariat.
 I pulled over a few times for photo opportunities cause the dirt roads, and the Ford Ranger go well together.
 No No, I didn’t do any off-roading with the truck, it’s too beautiful for that.
 The frame specks are as followed:

-As I mentioned before, the Ford Ranger has extra legroom in the front, the comfortable bucket seats and the beauty the revamped interior.
+As I mentioned before, the Ford Ranger has extra legroom in the front, the comfortable bucket seats, and the beauty of the revamped interior.
 I wanted to show off this updated space to you.
 I remember when I learned how to drive with my father, it was with a 1984 Ford Ranger, so small and compact.
 The new edition is filled with tilt steering, bucket seats in the front, power windows, back seats have adult leg space and a 5 or 6 foot lined box for cargo.
 With today’s electronic world, the ranger has multiple USB ports located in the front and for the backseat passengers.

 Now, If I was a farmer, I’m saying that cause I parked the Ford Ranger in a hayfield hehe, the 2019 Ford Ranger would be an excellent truck for today’s small farms, it offers 5 or 6 feet of cargo space.
-It provides 4 x 4 for the challenging terrain situations, hauling power and a tow hook.
+It provides 4 x 4 for the challenging terrain situations, hauling power, and a tow hook.

 -The foundation of outstanding off-road capability is a strength.
-That’s why Ford engineers made the backbone of the new Ranger a fully-boxed, high-strength steel frame with six crossmembers — plus steel bumpers and tow hooks mounted directly to the frame for ruggedness and durability.
+That’s why Ford engineers made the backbone of the new Ranger a fully-boxed, high-strength steel frame with six cross members — plus steel bumpers and tow hooks mounted directly to the frame for ruggedness and durability.

 Just about to unload the truck at home, but I still have a few things to talk about.
-This truck is built for my style, solidly built, love the colour, and it handled itself well on the highway, or in the back road.
+This truck is built for my style, solidly built, love the color, and it handled itself well on the highway, or in the back road.
 Here are a few last details:

-Base price starts at $39 200, verify the Ford employee pricing discount.
+The base price starts at $39 200, verify the Ford employee pricing discount.

 Fuel Consumption – for 2019 4 x 4 Ford Ranger Lariat